Nursing (NURS)

 Department/School: Health Sci, Couns, Couns Psych

-Description: Expands understanding of cultural diversity in relation to health care beliefs and practices to prepare students to implement and evaluate plans to improve health care delivery in globally diverse settings and population groups.
+Description: Expands understanding of cultural diversity and global concepts in relation to health care beliefs and practices.
+Prepares students to improve healthcare delivery in globally diverse settings and population groups.
+Previously offered as NURS 3224.

 Levels: Undergraduate